Dreams of Trespass

 Dreams of Trespass: Tales of a Harem Girlhood is a novel by Fatima Mernissi; the UK title has been The Harem Within: Tales of a Moroccan Girlhood.
-It describes her fictionalised youth in a Moroccan harem during the 1940s and explores the themes of Islamic feminism, Arab nationalism, French colonialism and the clash between the traditional and the modern.
+It describes her fictionalised youth in a Moroccan harem during the 1940s, and explores the themes of Islamic feminism, Arab nationalism, French colonialism and the clash between the traditional and the modern.
 It is a fictional work, although this fact is only noted in the French version, not the English.

 The book centers around the harem experiences of a girl named Fatima.
-The women around her experience restricting patriarchal rules restricting their lives.
+The women around her endure patriarchal rules that restrict their lives.
 They challenge such rules as un-Islamic, and Fatima's mother ensures that Fatima gets an education.
 The book has been seen as challenging Orientalist stereotypes of Muslim women, and being an example of Islamic feminist literature.

 Content

 This details a fictive account of Mernissi's childhood and adolescence in a traditional harem in Fez, Morocco, during the 1940s and early 1950s.
 The protagonist narrates her childhood at both the traditional, walled harem in Fez and the equally traditional but geographically open harem belonging to her grandfather, in the countryside.

 Fatima's mother desires to see her children independent (throughout the novel the mother remains nameless).
 When Fatima is born, her mother insists on celebrating her birth just as the birth of Samir, her male cousin.
 She persuades Fatima's father to send Fatima to school.
 Fatima's mother sometimes clashes with the family matriarch, Fatima's grandmother, as the latter is quite traditional.
 But Fatima's mother's views are supported by Aunt Habiba, a divorcee, and cousin Chama.
 Aunt Habiba reflects that colonization of Morocco may have been the punishment of Allah against men for oppressing women.
 Aunt Habiba often serves as an inspiration for Fatima.
 Fatima herself argues that oppressive traditions are not rooted in Islam.
 Mina is a former slave, who was kidnapped by slave traders and underwent ordeals in captivity.
 Her story of resistance and will to survive inspires Fatima.
 Fatima described her grandfather's position on slavery: "Grandfather was a nice man, but he bought slaves.
 It was the natural thing to do back then.
 Now he has changed, and ... he supports ... the abolition of slavery."